silverhammermba/superuser/_posts/2013-03-01-simple_machines.markdown

    digit to the previous or next, but again only one digit at a time.
 3. A <strong>state register</strong>, which we can think of like a wheel in our adding machine.
 The wheel has numbers around the edge and a mark pointing at single numbers.
-Whatever numbers is currently pointed to, we call the "current state" of the Turing machine.
+Whatever number is currently pointed to, we call the "current state" of the Turing machine.
 Similar to the tape, we don't care how many numbers are around the edge of the wheel.
 It just needs to be enough to perform the computation we're doing.
 We assume that the machine starts in state 0.
 4. A list of <strong>instructions</strong> for the head to follow.
 However,